-The TIF District Plan, as amended, includes a goal to improve the pedestrian environment through plaza and sidewalk improvements, landscaping, lighting, design standards, and burial of overhead utilities, including improved pedestrian connections throughout the TIF District.
+The Farmers Market Tax Increment Financing District Project Plan and Reinvestment Zone Financing Plan, as amended, includes a goal to improve the pedestrian environment through plaza and sidewalk improvements, landscaping, lighting, design standards, and burial of overhead utilities, including improved pedestrian connections throughout the TIF District.
 The Farmers Market Area Improvement budget category allows for open space and infrastructure improvements including utility improvements and relocation, street and streetscape improvements, burial of utility lines and associated engineering and design expenses as TIF-eligible expenditures.

-During fiscal year 2021-2022, the Pearl Improvement Project was recommended by the TIF District Board and approved by City Council.
-The Pearl Improvement Project, which began construction during the 2022-2023 fiscal year, will create a plaza within the Pearl Expressway public right-of-way between Marilla and Taylor Streets.
+During the current fiscal year, the Pearl Improvement Project was recommended by the TIF District Board and approved by City Council.
+The Project will create a plaza within the Pearl Expressway public right-of-way between Marilla and Taylor Streets.